 *When you start noticing what ISN'T recyclable, you realize how important it is to use your purchase power to...

 REFUSE.
 When we refuse to purchase products and services that don't consider the environmental (and human) impact of it's product or supply chain, we are participating in solutions for BETTER.
-Instead of a plastic cup and straw at your favorite coffee spot, buy a re-usable straw and cup and use it daily.
+Instead of a plastic cup and straw at your favorite coffee spot, buy a re-usable straw and cup and use it daily, or bring it with you to use when you're out.
 Instead of buying plastic baggies for your child's lunch, purchase a PlanetBox or other re-usable solution and go ZERO WASTE with school lunches. (read our article: Solutions for Eco-Friendly School Lunches).
 When shopping for the new school year, look at how the stores you're buying from, source their materials and what sustainability practices they have (usually a link on their website footer for social responsibility).
-Business practice can't NOT MAKE A FOOTPRINT, but they can certainly make their's sustainable.
-Teachers can participate in creating start of year classroom supply request lists that promote these responsible choices, 1% for the Planet Organization has some exceptional business' who offer sustainable school supplies.
-We suggest companies who value a responsible supply chain & human resource practices.
+The COMMERCE FOOTPRINT is large, and needs to start providing plastic free alternatives to packaging, they will only do this prompted by their consumers.
+Teachers can participate in creating start of year classroom supply request lists that promote responsible choices, 1% for the Planet Organization has some exceptional business' who offer sustainable school supplies.
 YOUR PURCHASE POWER MAKES AN IMPACT.
 The 1% for the Planet network is comprised of companies who share these values, and this global community is growing every day!

 REGENERATE.
 To regrow.
 The final R, is perhaps the most important.
 As a family, when we talked about this environmental solution, we read a couple of books (see one in our Nutrition Toolbox and the other was, The Giving Tree by Shel Silverstein (avail in our book list).
 These stories helped our children understand that when we continue to take from something without giving back, eventually that (re)source runs out.
 We have quite a situation for our Mother Earth's natural resources, for this very reason.
 If we continue to deplete our natural resources at the rate we currently are, without care or thought to regenerate them, they will be lost forever.
 There is no make up for FOREVER.
 Our children will inherit the world we hand to them.
+Plastic Pollution and the depletion of many other natural resources is destroying our planet.
 Right now, chemical agriculture is destroying topsoil 10 times faster than it can be replenished, offering only 60 years of soil sustainability with these practices.
 Without soil, no crops can be grown.
 Our NUTRITION TOOLBOX, offers a video about solutions that exist for some of our most pressing, life sustaining environmental challenges, like regenerative organic agriculture.
 We urge you to learn more and adopt ways of contributing within your family lifestyle and educational platform.
 School and family level composting and organic gardening are great steps in the right direction!